DoctorWkt/Verilog_tic-tac-toe/README.md

 # Verilog Tic Tac Toe

 This is an implementation of "Tic Tac Toe" in Verilog.
+The user plays against the FPGA.
+The FPGA knows what is the best next move, and should always win or draw against the user.

 It's a work in progress.
 Right now it runs under Verilator but eventually I want to synthesise it and get it to run on a TinyFPGA B2 board.

 The ```gen_moves.pl``` works out the best X moves for each board state, producing a ```moves.txt``` file.
 The ```gen_xmove_module.pl``` script